Private Investigator

 Read our private investigation FAQ to get expert answers to some of the most commonly asked questions about the detective trade.

-Private Detective Education and Training
+Private Eye Education and Training

 There are no set formal educational requirements for becoming a professional detective, although specialized training is always an asset.
 Many investigators have a college degree in criminal justice or have followed a pre-law path in school.
 Some private eyes even have advanced graduate degrees.
 Others have completed an online private investigator course or have enjoyed the benefits of a certificate program from an accredited private investigator school or other trade school.